 Help ease your child's anxiety during those first few days of school by setting-up a routine with good habits, ones that make healthy, stress-free habits.
 This can be accomplished a number of ways, including laying out school clothes the night before, or pre-planning times for specific activities, to include the following:

-Nine to 11 hours of sleep every night for children ages 6 to 13 are recommended by the the National Sleep Foundation.
+Nine to 11 hours of sleep every night for children ages 6 to 13 are recommended by the National Sleep Foundation.
 Lack of adequate, quality sleep has been linked to a higher risk of academic issues and behavioral challenges.

 With the start of school approaching, start moving your child's bedtime up in increments of five minutes per night, beginning about a week before school starts.
 Begin setting the alarm to wake up a little earlier each day.

 Having a consistent schedule for the evening hours will also help pave the way to the new, earlier bedtimes.
 Studies indicate that the use of electronic devices in the evening hours can lead to poor quality sleep.
 So, make sure that all electronic devices, including cell phones, video games, tablets and televisions are turned off at least 60 minutes before bedtime.
-Use the quiet time for them to shower, bruch their teeth and hair, and settle down for the night's rest.
+Use the quiet time for them to shower, brush their teeth and hair, and settle down for the night's rest.

 A lot of start-of-school stress for younger students can be attributed to homework.
 In today's busy world it can be challenging, but you will need to block off time for your child to complete their homework, and be available to assist them, as needed.